 Freezing broth in ice cube tray:

-Pour the broth into an empty ice-cube tray to let it cool before placing it in the freezer to freeze.
-I generally make 4 cup portions and cubes, measuring one cup of stock into the cube trays comprising 11 cubes each.
+Pour the broth into an empty ice-cube tray to let it cool before freezing it in the freezer.
+I generally make 4-cup portions and cubes, measuring one cup of stock into the cube trays comprising 11 cubes each.

 Alternatively, you can transfer the broth into a resealable plastic Ziploc bag or any resealable container.
 It helps save space and provides easy access when storing the broth for up to 2 months.